TL;DR — Quick Answer

 10. Indirect Contact: Liking Old Posts or Watching Your Stories

-This is the modern-day equivalent of driving by your house.
+This is the modern-day equivalent of driving past your house.
 They want to feel close to you without the risk of actual conversation.
-Watching every single one of your Instagram stories is a low-risk way to keep tabs on you and a huge sign they’re still invested.
+Watching every single one of your Instagram stories is a low-risk way to keep tabs on you — and one of the most telling signs your ex misses you.
+According to Psychology Today’s research on grief and loss, indirect proximity-seeking is a well-documented response to attachment disruption — your ex isn’t being weird, they’re being human.

 11. Their Friends Are Suddenly Cold or Awkward Towards You